Ask a Centro Expert: What’s Ad Fraud?

 In addition to the avoidance tactics above, here are a few strategies:

 Don’t buy just anything.
-Whitelist sites you want to buy.
+Allowed list sites you want to buy.

 Avoid middlemen.
 Use PMP deals to ensure you are receiving inventory directly from the publisher.
 (This helps avoid misrepresentation.)